Winner of the 2017 Nommo Award

 By Tade Thompson

-The start of a vibrant and compellingly told trilogy by one of science fiction's most engaging new voices - perfect for fans of N. K. Jemisin's The Fifth Season, Ann Leckie's Ancillary Justice and Jeff Vandermeer's Southern Reach trilogy.
+Rosewater is the start of a vibrant and compellingly told trilogy by one of science fiction's most engaging new voices - perfect for fans of N. K. Jemisin's The Fifth Season, Ann Leckie's Ancillary Justice and Jeff Vandermeer's Southern Reach trilogy.
 Winner of the inaugural Nommo Award for Best Novel, Africa's first award for speculative fiction

 Winner of the inaugural Nommo Award for Best Novel